Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Marshall and its opponents have scored at least 65.5 points or more only one time this year.
+- Marshall has combined with its opponents to score more than 65.5 points just once this year.

-- North Texas' games have gone over 65.5 points in just one opportunity this season.
+- North Texas has combined with its opponents to score more than 65.5 points in one game this season.

 - The combined points per game average of the two teams, 57.6, is 7.9 points fewer than Friday's over/under.